RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Experiments and results

-We would have liked to compare our method with \cite{WANG2023109747}, who also adopted the XJTU-SY dataset and proposed a compelling two-stage prediction method, however, the authors only provided aggregated CRA results.
-Similarly, \cite{xu_novel_2023} proposed a multiscale encoder-decoder consisting of a convolutional neural network and a multihead attention mechanism, but the authors only provided a single root mean square error, not an individual RUL estimate. \cite{SU2021107531} proposed a deep adaptive transformer model, which supposedly provides better forecasting performance and solves the problem of vanishing gradients in existing recurrent architectures, but the reported relative accuracy is only for two of the fifteen bearings in the XJTU-SY dataset.
-Furthermore, the authors did not provide source code to reproduce their results.
+We would have liked to compare our method with~\cite{WANG2023109747}, who also used the XJTU-SY dataset and proposed a compelling two-stage prediction method; however, the authors only provided aggregated results of the CRA.
+Similarly,~\cite{xu_novel_2023} proposed a multiscale encoder-decoder consisting of a CNN and a multi-head attention mechanism, but the authors only provided a single RMS error, not an individual error for each bearing.~\cite{SU2021107531} proposed a deep adaptive transformer model, which supposedly provides better forecasting performance and solves the problem of vanishing gradients in existing RNN architectures, but the reported relative accuracy is only for 2 of the 15 bearings in the XJTU-SY dataset.
+In addition, the authors did not provide source code to reproduce their results.